Home

 Under normal driving conditions, a new control arm typically lasts between 90,000 and 100,000 miles.
 However, frequent drives on rough roads, exposure to salt or road chemicals, and aggressive driving can reduce its lifespan.

-Regular inspections can help you catch early wear signs and ensure your control arm performs optimally for as long as possible.
+Regular inspections can help you catch early signs of wear and ensure your control arm performs optimally for as long as possible.

 How to Diagnose and Replace a Control Arm

-A mechanic usually begins with a test drive to feel loose or wobbly steering, excessive body roll when turning, or unusual vibrations and noises while driving.
-They may also perform a bounce test by pressing down on a vehicle corner to observe the suspension’s movement.
+A mechanic typically begins by conducting a test drive to identify loose or wobbly steering, excessive body roll when turning, or unusual vibrations and noises while driving.
+They may also perform a bounce test by pressing down on a vehicle’s corner to observe the suspension’s movement.
 A four-wheel alignment check can further reveal any misalignment due to a bent or damaged control arm.

 Once they determine that you have a bad control arm, a mechanic will:

-1. Raise the vehicle on a hoist to gain safe access to the suspension system.
+1. Raise the vehicle on a hoist to safely access the suspension system.

-3. Detach the control arm from the ball joint as well as from the vehicle’s frame or strut tower, depending on whether it is a lower or upper control arm.
+1. Detach the control arm from the ball joint and the vehicle’s frame, strut tower, or steering knuckle (which connects control arms to the wheels).
+The connection points can differ depending on whether it’s an upper or lower control arm.

-4. Replace the bushings if necessary, as some control arms come with bushings pre-installed, while others require new bushings to be pressed in before installation.
+1. Replace the control arm bushings if necessary.
+Some control arms come with bushings pre-installed, while others require new bushings to be pressed in before installation.

-5. Securely attach the new control arm to the frame and the ball joint or steering knuckle.
+1. Securely attach the new lower or upper control arm to the frame and the ball joint or steering knuckle.

-6. Inspect related components such as ball joints, sway bar links, and tie rod ends, and replace any worn parts to ensure the entire suspension system operates smoothly.
+1. Inspect related components such as ball joints, sway bar links, and tie rod ends.
+Replace any worn parts to ensure the entire suspension system operates smoothly.

-7. Perform a wheel alignment to guarantee proper positioning and optimal handling.
+1. Perform a wheel alignment to guarantee proper positioning and optimal handling.
+Then take the vehicle for a test drive to ensure everything feels smooth and responsive.

 Leave Your Control Arm Replacement to AutoNation Mobile Service

-AutoNation Mobile Service is here to bring the shop to you, providing a seamless auto repair experience right from your driveway.
+AutoNation Mobile Service is here to bring the shop to you, providing a seamless auto repair experience right from your driveway — seven days a week.
+Our hassle-free mobile repairs also come with a 12-month, 12,000-mile warranty, simple online booking, and clear, upfront pricing.

 Schedule an appointment for your control arm replacement today.